 My major in psychology at UCLA included classes on neuroscience, biological treatments for mental illness, health psychology, psychobiology of depression and anxiety, global mental health, abnormal psychology, and more.
 I am attending SFSU's MS in clinical psychology program where I will be training to be a therapist.
 I have extensive experience working in clinical settings and I have also taught mental health classes in high schools as well as mental health workshops for UCLA students.

-I used to have an immense fear of public speaking--I'm talking shaking, twitching, stumbling over my words, and muttering "ummm" every few seconds.
-Despite this, I decided to join the mock trial team, which involves not only knowledge of courtroom proceedings, but speaking in front of a judge.
-I very badly wanted to be an attorney, so I decided I'd just stop being afraid of public speaking.
-I'm not entirely sure how that worked for me, but it did.
-I secured roles as witnesses as well as attorneys, and I grew to love public speaking.
-I learned how to emphasize powerful parts of speech, how to use tonal fluctuation to keep the judge interested in what I was saying, how to form an argument on my feet, how to connect with audiences, how to project my voice, and how to turn a stressful type of communication--like giving speeches--into something conversational.
+I used to have an immense fear of public speaking--it was so bad I was anxious, shaking, stumbling over my words, and muttering "ummm" every few seconds.
+Despite this, I decided to join the mock trial team in high school, which involves not only knowledge of courtroom proceedings, but speaking in front of a judge.
+I had to learn to challenge my fear of public speaking and over time, with enough practice, I no longer felt anxious about giving presentations in class or participating in mock trial.
+I even grew to love public speaking.
+I learned how to emphasize powerful parts of speech, how to use tonal fluctuation to keep people interested in what I was saying, how to to respond during a debate, how to connect with audiences, how to project my voice, and how to turn a stressful type of communication--like giving speeches--into something conversational.
 I realized memorization is truly difficult compared to the everyday conversations we have, so thinking on one's feet is actually something we're used to--even though we may not know it.
 I worked with a couple students on the mock trial team, helping them gain confidence when they speak in front of an audience.

 Reading and analyzing texts is another strong subject for me.
 On the SAT, I received a score of 730 for the reading section.
 I took an AP English class that focused on carefully reading passages and books while interpreting meaning from them.
 I earned an A in this class, as well as a 5 on the AP Language and Composition test.
 I can also help with improving reading skills, such as word pronunciation, vocabulary, and using different types of punctuation to clue in on the meaning and tone of a sentence.